TN 38 (09-22)

 Questions 4 through 12

 The answers to these questions may help technicians make the fault determination.
 The responses must thoroughly explain the overpayment situation.
-Findings of fault must be made separately for each person who requests waiver.
+Findings of fault must be made separately for each overpaid individual who requests a waiver.
 The fault of one individual is independent of the fault of any other individual who may be liable for the overpayment.

-Questions 4 through 11- The responses to questions 4 through 11 provides information about the person’s overpayment.
+Questions 4 through 11- The responses to questions 4 through 11 provides information about the individual’s overpayment.

-Questions 12.A through 12.E - The responses to questions 12.A through 12.E may show whether the person acted in good faith or complied with reporting responsibilities.
-The responses to the questions will help determine if the overpaid person understands reporting responsibilities and recognizes the events that may affect his or her benefits.
-If the person reported the change that caused the overpayment, the person will describe the actions he or she took to report and what the person did after the report.
+Questions 12.A through 12.E - The responses to questions 12.A through 12.E may show whether the overpaid individual or payee acted in good faith or complied with reporting responsibilities.
+The responses to the questions will help determine if the overpaid individual understands reporting responsibilities and recognizes the events that may affect their benefits.
+If the overpaid individual or payee reported the change that caused the overpayment, they will describe the actions they took to report and what they did after the report.
 The purpose is to assist the technician with making the fault determination.

-Question 12.F - Document when a person receives Supplemental Security Income (SSI), Temporary Assistance for Needy Families (TANF), or a pension based on need from the Department of Veterans Affairs (VA).
-If the person is receiving any of the these benefits at the time you are making the waiver determination and if you have determined that the overpaid person is not at fault, the person does not have to complete any more questions on the form because recovery would Defeat the Purpose of Title XVI of the Act, see SI 02260.020.A.2.
+Question 12.F - Document when an overpaid individual receives Supplemental Security Income (SSI), Temporary Assistance for Needy Families (TANF), or Department of Veterans Affairs (VA) service and non-service related disability pension.
+If the overpaid individual is receiving any of the these benefits at the time that we receive the waiver request and if you have determined that the overpaid individual is not at fault, the individual does not have to complete any more questions on the form because we would deem that recovery defeats the purpose of Title II of the Act, see GN 02250.110.

 5. Section 5 - Your financial statement